Accept a one-click payment with Apple Pay

 Server-side

-Express Checkout calls the onPaymentRequest callback every time the customer taps the wallet button.
+Express Checkout calls the onPaymentRequest callback after the customer authorizes the Apple Pay sheet.
 In that callback you must create a Checkout Session from your backend and return its session_token to the browser.

 Expose an endpoint on your server that creates a Checkout Session with Fintoc's API: